Brigadier Gerard (horse)

 Brigadier Gerard (5 March 1968 – 29 October 1989) was a British Thoroughbred racehorse and sire.
 In a racing career which lasted from June 1970 until October 1972, he won seventeen of his eighteen races.
-The colt is rated the best racehorse trained in Britain in the 20th century.
+He was rated by Timeform as the joint best racehorse trained in Britain in the 20th century with Tudor Minstrel, and joint 3rd racehorse of all-time behind only Frankel and Sea Bird.

 Brigadier Gerard was unbeaten as a two-year-old in 1970, when his most important win came in the Middle Park Stakes.
 At three he was again unbeaten, defeating Mill Reef in a famous race for the 2000 Guineas and going on to win the St. James's Palace Stakes, Sussex Stakes, Goodwood Mile and Queen Elizabeth II Stakes over a mile, before moving up in distance to win the Champion Stakes over ten furlongs.
 As a four-year-old he won the Lockinge Stakes, Prince of Wales's Stakes and Eclipse Stakes before moving up in distance to win the King George VI and Queen Elizabeth Stakes over 1 1/2 miles.
 Brigadier Gerard sustained his only defeat when beaten by Roberto in the inaugural running of the Benson and Hedges Gold Cup.

 Background

 Bred by John Hislop in England and foaled on 5 March 1968, Brigadier Gerard was a son of the stallion Queen's Hussar, winner of the Sussex Stakes and the Lockinge Stakes, and the non-winning racemare, La Paiva, a daughter of Prince Chevalier.
-On his female side he traced back to the brilliant fillies' Triple Crown winner, Pretty Polly, who was his fifth dam.
-This beautifully balanced bay colt was named after Arthur Conan Doyle's swashbuckling hero.
-Brigadier Gerard had good conformation, an excellent temperament and stood 16 hands 2 inches high.
+On his female side he traced back to the Fillies' Triple Crown winner Pretty Polly, who was his fifth dam.
+This bay colt was named after the Arthur Conan Doyle character.
+Brigadier Gerard had good conformation and stood 16 hands 2 inches high.
 Brigadier Gerard was trained during his racing career by Major Dick Hern and ridden in all his races by Joe Mercer.